 Owner of Villa Vida Nova, a home that received the accolade, Nigel Stringer said that he is thrilled with the recognition.

-“We are very pleased to earn the Certificate of Excellence for our property Villa Vida Nova.
-We have listed with TripAdvisor Rentals for eight years and we always strive to provide great customer service.
-It’s great to be rewarded by TripAdvisor Rentals after all of our hard work and it’s wonderful to know that our many guests over the last years have really valued their stay.”
+“We are very pleased to earn the Certificate of Excellence for our property.
+We have listed with TripAdvisor Rentals for nine years and we always strive to provide great customer service.
+It’s great to be rewarded by TripAdvisor after all of our hard work and it’s wonderful to know that our many guests over the last years have really valued their stay.”

 Laurel Greatrix, Communications Director, TripAdvisor Rentals, said: “We’re excited to recognise and honour the top homes and homeowners on our site.
-This is a hard-earned accolade, and we’d like to thank these property owners for their dedication to providing travelers with consistently outstanding experiences.”
+This is a hard-earned accolade, and we’d like to thank Nigel and Beverly for their dedication to providing travelers with consistently outstanding experiences.”

 The Certificate of Excellence recognises properties that meet strict criteria, which take into account customer service as well as quantity and quality of reviews.